KNowledgeOnWebScale/query-research-updates/README.md

-# Querying Decentralized Knowledge _Research Channel_

-The Querying Decentralized Knowledge (QDK) Research Channel provides a **platform for researchers** in domains related to query execution over decentralized knowledge.
+# KNoWS Monthly Query Research Updates

+The [KNoWS research group](https://knows.idlab.ugent.be/) at Ghent University presents monthly query research updates.

+The goal of these updates is to share the research we have ongoing across the different people (~6) working on query-related topics.
+These research topics are related to improving the way we query over Web-based decentralized environments, with SPARQL, RDF, Solid, and more.
 It allows researchers to **share recent developments**, **discuss open challenges**, and **announce research results** to a wider audience.

 The target audience of this channel consists of other researchers in related domains,